isabellalopes-usp/tjsp_data_treatment/README.md

 # tjsp_data_treatment
-Collection of relevant parts and cleaning of results from TJSP webscraping on Artificial Intelligence matters.
+Collection of relevant parts and cleaning of results from TJSP webscraping on especific matters.